 …………….Case 73 Guerlain SEX

 Dear Madam, have you ever dreamt of being kept in a harem?
 Of course not.
-Tell me, then, what is the assumption behind this ad ?
-The name of the product is Shalimar, from the famous Shalimar Gardens in Lahore, Pakistan, a place associated with the former Moghul rulers of the Indian peninsula, whose Muslim kings, princes, and highnesses were masters of immense harems, filled in large part with the wives and daughters of subdued Hindus.
-The blonde woman on the picture is sitting naked in a room whose light is provided by the sun through mashrabiya-patterned panels reminiscent of zenanas’ windows.
-She is, therefore, in the women’s appartments of some Oriental palace, behind the purdah, that is to say in a harem.
+Tell me, then, what is the assumption behind the present ad?
+The product’s name is Shalimar, from the famous Shalimar Gardens in Lahore, Pakistan, a place associated with the former Moghul rulers of the Indian peninsula, whose Muslim kings, princes, and highnesses were masters of immense harems, filled in large part with the wives and daughters of subdued Hindus.
+The blonde woman in the picture is sitting naked in a room whose light is provided by the sun through mashrabiya-patterned panels reminiscent of zenanas’ windows.
+She is, therefore, in the women’s apartments of some Oriental palace, behind the purdah, that is, in a harem.
 The fantasy of being one of many, one among many lovers or sexual things at the power of a dominant man, is something real.
-It dates back to the days of the primitive horde, when our simian ancestors were organized around a dominant male.
-As some researchers put it (the evolutionary psychologist V. Griskevicius and D. Kenrick, 2013), in those days, as among the primates which still have such social organization, the females would line up and wait for their turn to be inseminated by the alpha male.
+It dates to the days of the primitive horde, when our simian ancestors were organized around a dominant male.
+As some researchers put it (evolutionary psychologists V. Griskevicius and D. Kenrick, 2013), in those days, as among the primates which still have such social organization, the females would line up and wait for their turn to be inseminated by the alpha male.
 (The other males only have the right to copulate with infertile females.)
-I suggest that the fact of female orgasm being scattered among the population (I have found so many different figures, from 30% to 50% to 70%, for women never experiencing orgasm during intercourse that trying any guess seems pointless) may have something to do with this heritage of ours.
-Many women just won’t have it to the full with nobody but the silverback gorilla, I mean the dominant male.
+I suggest that the fact of female orgasm being scattered among the population (I have found so many different figures, from 30% to 50% to 70% for women never experiencing orgasm during intercourse, that trying any guess seems pointless) may have something to do with this heritage of ours.
+Many women just won’t have it to the full with none but the silverback gorilla, I mean the dominant male.
 It’s only a conjecture, of course.
 We know, besides, that women are more promiscuous than gorilla females; the data all point to greater sperm competition among humans, and chimpanzees (of which the dwarf variety is known as the bonobo), than among gorillas.
 Still, researchers also state that women’s EPC (extra-pair copulations), the scientific name for horns-putting, occurs much more frequently with some types, or rather a certain type – singular – of male.